Ilan Rubin: Foo Fighters (2025–present)

-On July 30, The Hollywood Reporter reported that Rubin, would join the group, replacing Josh Freese.
+On July 30, The Hollywood Reporter reported that Rubin would join the group, replacing Josh Freese.
 On September 13, Foo Fighters played their first show with Rubin on drums at the Fremont Theater in San Luis Obispo, California.
 At the show, Dave Grohl confirmed that Rubin would be the band's official drummer.
 "Asking for a Friend" was the first song featuring Rubin.
+He appeared on the band's album Your Favorite Toy, released on April 24, 2026.

+Other Projects

+In 2010 Rubin formed ...Students with The Transit War bassist Mike Frey, releasing their debut album New Habits later that year.

 Film scores

 Rubin has performed on multiple film scores and, starting during the COVID pandemic, began composing original film scores.
 Films he has scored include 2022's Bobcat Moretti and 2023's Monsters of California, the latter of which marked the directorial debut of his Angels & Airwaves bandmate Tom DeLonge.
 His work on Bobcat Moretti earned him a nomination for best original score at the Beaufort International Film Festival.